MaelMontillet/Projects/High School/A star algorithm game/README.txt

 Prerequisites:

 Python 3
-Import the Pillow, pygame, matplotlib, and tkinter modules.
+Import the Pillow, pygame and tkinter modules.

 How to Play the Game:
+Run projetAetoile.py
 To play the game, you need to run the program and double-click to start the game.
 You can control the left vehicle using the 'z', 'q', 's', and 'd' keys.
 An A* algorithm animation takes place on the right.
 It shows the graph related to the maze, with blue nodes representing nodes accessible in the current state of the algorithm and red nodes indicating nodes selected for further exploration of the graph.